pipQuasar/pipQuasar/README.md

 <h3>About me:</h3>
 I am a student at the National University of Technology (UTN), where I am currently acquiring knowledge in <i>C++</i> oriented to Systems Analysis, while self-taught I am learning <i>Python</i>

-Currently, I am delving into the <i>development of libraries and frameworks</i>, exploring the field of creating reusable software and at the same time applying the knowledge acquired.
+Currently, I am delving into the <i>development of libraries and frameworks</i>, exploring the field of creating reusable software and at the same time applying the knowledge acquired during my studies.

 <h2>Tech Stack</h2>
 <h3>Operating System</h3>